govindgnair23/academic-kickstart/content/authors/admin/_index.md

 I am a Technical Product Manager @ Oracle where I work on building AI and ML powered products that enable Financial Institutions to better prevent and detect Money Laundering and thus make our financial system safer.

-I am a data scientist, a newbie product manager and an infinite learner constantly seeking to become wiser every single day.
+I am a data scientist, a newbie product manager and an infinite learner constantly seeking to become a little wiser every single day.

 > *Wisdom is not a product of schooling but the lifelong attempt to acquire it* - Albert Einstein